See below for how I made this soup.

 Preparation

 1. To bake the squash, preheat oven to 375 degrees.
 Cut in half and place halves, cut side up, in a foil-lined, shallow baking dish and cover tightly with more foil.
 Bake for 30 to 50 minutes, until you can easily pierce the flesh with a knife.
-Scoop out and set aside.
+Scoop out and set aside.2.
+Heat about half the oil in a soup pot.
+Add the onion and sauté over medium-low heat until golden, about 8 to 10 minutes.

 3. Add the apple, squash, broth and spices.
 Bring to a steady simmer, then cover and simmer gently until the apples are tender, about 10 minutes.